PrairieLearn/PrairieLearn/docs/remoteExams.md

 - Students can choose when to take the exam over a long period (typically about 24 hours)
 - Once a student starts working on the exam, they have limited time (1 hour in the example below)
-- Some students have accommodations, such as 1.5x time — **these students must be listed first in the access rules**
+- Some students have accommodations, such as 1.5x time

+  !!! warning

+        These students must be listed *first* in the access rules for these to take effect.

 - There is no need for conflict exams because students can choose their own time

 ```json